Mkvadrat/tekstyle/wp-content/plugins/google-maps-easy/readme.txt

 = How to add map into site content? =
 You can add a map in the site content via shortcode or php code.
 [Learn more here](http://supsystic.com/add-map-into-site-content/ "Add Google Map with Shortcode or PHP code")

+= How to install PRO version of plugin? =
+To install Google Maps by Supsystic PRO follow this [instruction](https://supsystic.com/documentation/installation-pro-version/ "Installation of PRO version")

 = How to zoom and center the initial map on markers? = There is a few different ways to zoom and centralize map.